Kristina Cammen

 Interested in joining our lab?

 Funding dependent, we welcome new undergraduate and graduate students to our lab each year.
 Graduate students can join our lab through the School of Marine Sciences M.S. in Marine Biology, dual M.S. in Marine Biology/Policy (requires a Marine Policy co-advisor), and Ph.D. in Marine Biology programs, as well as through the Ecology and Environmental Sciences M.S. and Ph.D. programs.
 If you are interested in joining our lab, please send me an email outlining your research interests and future career goals.
-A resume and summary of academic history, including GPA and GRE scores, are also helpful.
+A resume and summary of academic history are also helpful.

 Undergraduate students in our lab receive training in molecular lab techniques, data analysis, and scientific writing.
 If you are interested in completing an independent study, senior Capstone project, or Honors thesis research with our lab group, please send me an email with a brief description of your academic and research interests, and what you hope to gain from an experience with our lab.